 Self-employed as secondary activity

-Just like someone who is self-employed as a main occupation, you also pay 20.5% of your annual net taxable income in social security contributions.
-But the legal minimum is much lower for someone who is self-employed on a secondary basis.
+If you're self-employed as your main occupation, you are required to pay 20.5% of your annual net taxable income in social security contributions.
+However, the legal minimum for those who are self-employed on a secondary basis is significantly lower.
 Your provisional contributions will be calculated on an annual income of 1,815.41 euros.
-If you are starting out, you pay a quarterly contribution of approximately 96 euros (this amount may vary depending on the administrative fees).
+If you are starting, you pay a quarterly contribution of approximately 96 euros (this amount may vary depending on the administrative fees).

 When do you have to pay social security contributions?

 You pay your social security contributions to your social insurance fund every quarter.
-At the beginning of each quarter, the social insurance fund will send you a statement in the form of an interim contribution.
+At the beginning of each quarter, the social insurance fund will send you a statement detailing your interim contribution.
 You have until the end of the current quarter to pay the full amount.
-Tax quarters begin on 1 January, 1 April, 1 July and 1 October each year.
+The tax quarters begin on January 1, April 1, July 1, and October 1 each year.

 If you pay late, you will be charged a 3% surcharge at the end of each quarter.
 If you have not paid the quarterly contribution by the end of the calendar year, you will be charged an additional 7%.

-If you find yourself in a difficult financial situation, contact your accountant and your social insurance fund as soon as possible.
-Solutions can be considered together for your situation, such as a temporary exemption.
+If you are facing a tough financial situation, contact your accountant and your social insurance fund immediately.
+Together, you can explore solutions such as a temporary exemption.

 What are your rights?

-Social security contributions are certainly a very heavy burden for some self-employed people.
+Social security contributions can be a significant financial burden for some self-employed individuals.
 However, they entitle you to certain rights in terms of contributions if you are self-employed on a primary basis.

 1. Reimbursement of medical care